yashgupte/Cricket/README.md

 # Cricket
-Live Cricket match score on a GUI.( based on python 2.7.10)
+Live Cricket match scores using web scraping and GUI.(built on Python 2.7.10)